IBM Generalized Markup Language

 Generalized Markup Language (GML) is a set of macros that implement intent-based (procedural) markup tags for the IBM text formatter, SCRIPT.
 SCRIPT/VS is the main component of IBM's Document Composition Facility (DCF).
 A starter set of tags in GML is provided with the DCF product.

 Characteristics

 GML was developed in 1969 and the early 1970s by Charles Goldfarb, Edward Mosher and Raymond Lorie (whose surname initials were used by Goldfarb to make up the term GML).

 Using GML, a document is marked up with tags that define what the text is, in terms of paragraphs, headers, lists, tables, and so forth.
-The document can then be automatically formatted for various devices simply by specifying a profile for the device.
-For example, it is possible to format a document for a laser printer or a line (dot matrix) printer or for a screen simply by specifying a profile for the device without changing the document itself.
+The document can then be automatically formatted for various devices.
+For example, it is possible to format a document for a laser printer or a line (dot matrix) printer or for a screen by specifying a profile for the device, without changing the document itself.

 The Standard Generalized Markup Language (SGML), an ISO-standard technology for defining generalized markup languages for documents, is descended from GML.
 The Extensible Markup Language (XML) was initially a streamlined and simplified development of SGML, but has outgrown its parent in terms of worldwide acceptance and support.